Alto flute

 The alto flute is an instrument in the Western concert flute family, pitched below the standard C flute and the uncommon flûte d'amour.
 It is the third-most common member of its family after the standard C flute and the piccolo.
 It is characterized by its rich, mellow tone in the lower portion of its range.
-The bore of the alto flute is considerably larger in diameter and longer than the C flute and requires a larger column of air (volume of air) from the player, though it also requires a slower airspeed.
+The bore of the alto flute is considerably larger in diameter and longer than the C flute, and requires a larger column of air (volume of air) from the player, though it also requires a slower airspeed.
 This gives it a greater dynamic presence in the bottom octave and a half of its range.
 Its range is from G_{3} (the G below middle C) to G_{6} (4 ledger lines above the treble clef staff) plus an altissimo register stretching to D♭_{7}.
-It uses the same fingerings as the C flute and piccolo, but is a transposing instrument in G (sounding a perfect fourth lower than written).
+It uses the same fingerings as the C flute and piccolo.
+However, the instrument thereof is a transposing instrument in G, which is sounding a perfect fourth lower than written.

-British music that uses this instrument often refers to it as a bass flute, which can be confusing since there is a distinct instrument called the bass flute.
+British music that uses this instrument often refers to it as a bass flute, which can be confusing since there is a distinct instrument also called the bass flute.
 This particular naming confusion originated in the fact that the modern C flute is pitched in the same range as the Renaissance tenor flute; implying that a lower-pitched instrument should be called 'bass', following the pattern of other instruments.
 However, the flute family's pitch-range naming system does not correspond correctly to human voice pitches (see description of ranges in the C flute article).